-Think of a convertible bond ("CB") as a two-flavored neapolitan ice-cream.
+A convertible bond ("CB") is like the multi-flavored neapolitan ice-cream.
 It's not plain vanilla (pun intended).

 A fast growing company is looking for additional funding to expand its business.
-There are a few options in the market but the founders prefer not to raise new equity - partly because the value of the shares at this juncture are lower and they do not want to dilute the company too early on.
+There are a few options in the market but the owners prefer not to raise new equity because the value of the shares at this juncture are lower and they do not want to dilute the company too early on.

-One option is to borrow from the bank, which will likely charge them an interest rate of say 12%.
+One option is to borrow a simple loan from the bank, which will likely charge them an interest rate of say 12%:

-To account for the value in the CB, we go back to our analogy of our two-flavoured neapolitan ice-cream - to value the liability and equity components separately.
+To account for the value in the CB, we go back to our analogy of our multi-flavoured ice-cream: valuing the liability and equity components separately.

-We treat the liability in a CB like a plain vanilla bond i.e. using the 12% as the interest rate (also the discount rate) and calculate the present value (PV) based on the fixed income payments of 8%.
+We value the liability in a CB much like a plain vanilla bond i.e. using the 12% as the interest rate (also the discount rate) and calculate the present value (PV) based on the fixed income payments of 8%.
 In this example, the bond matures in 5 years.